laila

 Before starting my PhD, I worked in the CoCoSci Group at MIT with Max Siegel, Josh Tenenbaum, and Tobi Gerstenberg researching conceptual reasoning within probabilistic programs and large language models, in the domain of tug-of-war games.
 Before that, I worked with David Danks researching individual differences in causal learning and building models of causal inference learning (see our cogsci paper!).

-My research centers around understanding the computational mechanisms of how humans use ad-hoc contextual information to determine what is revelant (i.e. the frame problem).
+My research focuses on the computational mechanisms of how humans use ad-hoc contextual information to determine what is revelant (i.e. the frame problem).
 Currently, I am researching how people generate linguistic alternatives and what computational process can explain which alternatives enrich the meaning of an utterance.
 I am also very interested in the mechanisms of human question asking.
 How can we create models that form questions as flexibly and easily as humans do?
 Can questions provide insights into how humans change their world models? (see my NSF GRFP research proposal for more details).